origin1tech/stukko/README.md

 more simplistic.
 More succinctly it takes out some of the redundancy of creating a Node/Express application.
 Stukko is extremely customizable.
 Paths and structure can be customized to your liking.
 Features can be enabled or disabled rather easily.
-Middleware is not only added to the Express stack but a mechanism to order the middleware (why this isn't common is all frameworks is a head scratcher) is available when sequence is critical.
+Middleware is not only added to the Express stack but a mechanism to order the middleware (why this isn't common is all frameworks is a head scratch-er) is available when sequence is critical.

 ###Does Stukko have an ORM?

 Not really, again the idea behind Stukko is to wire up an app with the common middleware, get you connected to your database, hook up your sessions and inject some helpers in your request and response objects. **Why didn't we include an ORM?** Well, we did at one point, however we found that no matter how complete we made it, there was great difficulty in exposing all the features of the original driver for each database engine.
+Not to mention keeping up with updates.
 Additionally most use a database they are familiar with so changing engines is not as common as you might think.
 ORM's are cool but at the end of the day when it comes time to source a fix for a problem its helpful when the code you find is the same code you can use in your project.
 More on this below but Stukko makes it easy to connect to your database using Redis, MongoDB, Mongoose, Dirty or Sequelize.
 So what's the point then?
 Stukko exposes some additional things.
-It automatically exposes your models and creates them based on the engine you're using.
+It automatically exposes your models via export.
 It also expose methods to the engine's client, connection, disconnect method and connection state.
 Stukko ensures that your database fires up correctly and shutsdown properly as well.
 Because Stukko exposes the client and connection you have full control to let Stukko create your models based on your configuration or create/define them directly.
 Either way it just works!